NickyMateev/Line-Clipper/README.md

 ### Install extension from official extension stores

-⭐️ You can download the extension from the Chrome Web Store [HERE](https://chrome.google.com/webstore/detail/line-clipper-for-github/kecjnmjgliaihgbllmidpbbgnhgfobnn). ⭐️
+⭐️ Chrome users can download the extension from the Chrome Web Store [HERE](https://chrome.google.com/webstore/detail/line-clipper-for-github/kecjnmjgliaihgbllmidpbbgnhgfobnn). ⭐️

-🦊 You can download the extension from the Mozilla's official Add-ons page [HERE](https://addons.mozilla.org/en-US/firefox/addon/line-clipper-for-github). 🦊
+🦊 Firefox users can download the extension from the Mozilla's official Add-ons page [HERE](https://addons.mozilla.org/en-US/firefox/addon/line-clipper-for-github). 🦊

+🌐 Microsoft Edge users can download the extension from the Chrome Web Store [HERE](https://chrome.google.com/webstore/detail/line-clipper-for-github/kecjnmjgliaihgbllmidpbbgnhgfobnn). 🌐

+> Microsoft Edge has the unique capability of allowing installation of extensions from the Chrome Web Store - this is how you can make use of this extension.
+If you have questions or concerns regarding installation of this extension from the Chrome Web Store on your Microsoft Edge browser, please check [this page](https://support.microsoft.com/en-us/help/4027935/microsoft-edge-add-or-remove-browser-extensions).

-Your feedback is **valuable** so it would be appreciated if you leave a rating or feedback of your experience!
+Your feedback is **valuable** so it would be appreciated if you leave a rating or feedback from your experience!

 ### Install the extension manually on your local machine